 Sleepwalking is a very rare and potentially dangerous sleep disorder.
 It is an extreme form of REM sleep disorder, and these people don’t just act out their dreams but go on real adventures at night.

-Lee Hadwin is a nurse by profession, but in his dreams he is an artist.
+Lee Hadwin is a nurse by profession, but in his dreams, he is an artist.
 Literally.
-He “sleepdraws” gorgeous portraits, of which he has no recollection afterwards.
+He “sleepdraws” gorgeous portraits, of which he has no recollection afterward.
 Strange sleepwalking “adventures” include: